 B. California Provisions

-1. If a 2024 or subsequent model year engine family or test group does not comply with the in-use test requirements in title 13, CCR, sections 2111-2140, warranty reporting requirements in title 13, CCR, sections 2141-2149, or is equipped with an emission control component that exceeds the thresholds specified in title 13, CCR, section 2143, and the component was not redesigned, recalibrated, or manufactured in a different manner to address component features identified to result in exceedance of the thresholds in title 13, CCR, section 2143 for the model year for which an application is requested, a manufacturer cannot request a carryover or carry across application based on data from that engine family or test group.
+1. If a 2024, 2025, or 2026 model year engine family or test group does not comply with the in-use test requirements in title 13, CCR, sections 2111-2140, warranty reporting requirements in title 13, CCR, sections 2141-2149, or is equipped with an emission control component that exceeds the thresholds specified in title 13, CCR, section 2143, and the component was not redesigned, recalibrated, or manufactured in a different manner to address component features identified to result in exceedance of the thresholds in title 13, CCR, section 2143 for the model year for which an application is requested, a manufacturer cannot request a carryover or carry across application based on data from that engine family or test group.
 If the emission control component has been identified as causing an engine family or test group to exceed the thresholds specified in title 13, CCR, section 2143 has not been redesigned, recalibrated, or manufactured in a different manner to address component features identified to result in exceedance of such thresholds for the model year for which the application is requested, a manufacturer may only use carryover or carry across data if the manufacturer extends the warranty coverage for that emission control component to the full useful life of the engine family or test group.

 31. Separate certification. [§86.079-31].
 September 8, 1977.
 [No change.]